awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/user-guide-for-sellers.md

 ## AWS Marketplace Management Portal<a name="management-portal"></a>

- The [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour) is the tool that you use to register as an AWS Marketplace seller and then to manage the products that you sell in AWS Marketplace\.
+ The [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour) is the tool that you use to register as an AWS Marketplace seller\.
+Then, you can use the portal to manage the products that you sell in AWS Marketplace\.
 You can complete the following tasks on the portal:
 +  Register as an AWS Marketplace seller\.
 +  Use the **Products** page to submit new software products and update existing software products\.
 +  Monitor the status of your requests\.